sassoftware/sasoptpy/doc/guide/models.rst

 Copying a model
 ~~~~~~~~~~~~~~~

-An exact copy of the existing model can be obtained by including the :class:`Model`
+You can copy an existing model by including the :class:`Model` object itself.
-object itself.

 .. ipython:: python